dribdat/backboard/README.md

 # Backboard for Dribdat

 This is a single page application (SPA) that shows the projects and challenges for a hackathon event using the remote API of [dribdat](https://github.com/dribdat/dribat).

-Currently it only displays the project data for a specific event.
-More functionality is planned in the future, with the goal of having a modern frontend for dribdat.
+Currently it displays the project data for a specific event, with flexible configuration options for displaying and sorting the results in different ways.
+You can seamless navigate using keyboard navigation between projects and challenges.
+More functionality is planned in the future, with the goal of having a modern frontend for Dribdat.

-It has minimal formatting, tight margins, and is ideal for embedding into your webpage anonuncing the upcoming event or results.
+It also has minimal formatting, tight margins, and is ideal for embedding into your webpage anonuncing the upcoming event or results.

 You probably want to enable *Challenges* and *Previews* (opens modal dialog on click with navigation) in the options at the footer of the page.
 Use the handy *Share* link to get a URL with your config.